 How does it work?

 PS Now is mainly a cloud-based service much like Netflix or Spotify, but for gaming.
-It hosts a wide collection of back catalogue and recent PS3 and PS4 titles (more than 700 games are available).
+It hosts a wide collection of PS2, PS3 and PS4 titles (more than 700 games are available).
 You can access them at your leisure, all through a PS Now app on your PlayStation 4 or PS5.

 It uses technology acquired when Sony bought cloud gaming company Gakai and some of the technologies of the since-deceased OnLive.
 It allows you to play games that are not hosted on your own local console, but on massive servers elsewhere.

 In a similar fashion to Xbox's Project xCloud and Google Stadia, the video of the game is streamed over the internet to the display you are using, with controller commands and your actions sent the other way.
 This happens almost instantly, so the effect is similar to running them from your console's storage.

 Some PS4 games on the platform are available to download too, which work exactly like their equivalents bought from the digital PlayStation Store and are run from your console rather than remotely.
 You will need the hard drive space to install them and they only work while you continue to subscribe, but you will notice better graphical resolution and no lag or latency issues.

 Do PS Now games look and play exactly like the games we can play on the PS4 directly?

-Streamed video is in 720p rather than or 4K, depending on your region and what title you're playing.
+Streamed video is in either 1080p or 720p rather than or 4K, depending on your region and what title you're playing.
 That doesn't matter so much for PS2 and PS3 titles that were originally created in lower resolutions but you may find a dip in detail and picture sharpness will be more noticeable for the PS4 line-up.